Beautiful, isn’t it.

 Working closely with Steve, we built an iOS app which could be mastered within a couple of minutes – a tough challenge considering the power the application required.
 Users would be able to choose from a repository of images, carefully selected to represent growth, hardship and the journey of life.
 Or, if they preferred, they could upload their own.
 The in-built editing suite allowed them to transform the image completely with graphics and color bursts, and add their own slogans to explain their vision.

-To complement the app, we built a backend administration panel and API we call MyMoments Cloud, to serve as a library for the images users created in EDI’s workshops.
+To complement the app, we built a backend administration panel and API called MyMoments Cloud, to serve as a library for the images users created in EDI’s workshops.
 In this cloud-based library, the workshops’ facilitators could find the images and arrange them into groups, collections and slideshows.

 Everything was designed to be subtle and sensitive, tailored to vulnerable people.
 Although MyMoments is learnable for everyone, it enables people who love creating beautiful images to exercise their passion, and it’s as subtle and complex as the user wants it to be.

 We’re all thrilled with the results.
-The app already has at least 5,000 participants, although the true number could now be closer to 10,000.
-It’s already been embedded into a number of evidence-based therapies, including relapse prevention planning and cognitive behavioural therapy.
+The app has at least 5,000 participants already, although the true number could now be closer to 10,000.
+It’s been embedded into a number of evidence-based therapies, including relapse prevention planning and cognitive behavioural therapy.
 And studies conducted by EDI in tandem with New England Research Institutes showed that 90% of users felt empowered to share something through imagery that they could not express through words.

 In some cases, MyMoments is being used to release pain and frustration.
-In others, it’s being used to express hope in a brighter future.
+In others, it’s providing a platform to express hope in a brighter future.
 And in a few cases, it’s being used to describe a transformative experience.
 This user, for example, used their image to describe the process of emerging from a dark personal period.

 The MyMoments brief was mainly handled by three members of the MJ Team: Aleix, Jose and Pablo.
-But the project generated a huge buzz within the team.
+But the project generated a huge buzz within the entire company.
 We all wanted to see how this product worked first-hand.

-So, when the app was complete, we invited Steve to hold a workshop with our team, walking us through a MyMoments demonstration and inviting us to create our own designs.
+So, when the app was complete, we invited Steve to hold a workshop with MJ, walking us through a MyMoments demonstration and inviting us to create our own designs.
 The theme was simple: What MJ Means to You.

 Each team member generated their own image and caption, based on their vision for our company’s future.
 This is the image I produced: